 - improve students’ knowledge and understanding of physics

-- experience real scientific work by analyzing actual ATLAS data
+- experience real scientific work by analysing actual ATLAS data

 - improve students’ skills in scientific data analysis